 Unsecured Credit: A basis for satisfying part of a Customer’s Operating Requirement on the basis of the Customer’s creditworthiness.
 The amount of a Customer’s Unsecured Credit shall be determined in accordance with Section 26.5 of Attachment K to this Services Tariff.

-Upper Storage Limit: The maximum amount of Energy an Energy Storage Resource is physically capable of storing.
+Upper Storage Limit: The maximum amount of Energy an Energy Storage Resource, or an Aggregation comprised entirely of Energy Storage Resources, is physically capable of storing.